GoPro Hero 9 Black review

 Already a GoPro Plus subscriber?
 You can also take advantage of the discounted $349.99 / £329.99 / $559.95 price for the Hero 9 Black.

 If you fancy getting a few accessories with your new action cam, there is also a Hero 9 Black bundle.
-This includes a GoPro Handler floating grip, Magnetic Swivel Clip, spare battery, microSD card and the camera itself, all of which sets you back $499.99 / £479.99.
+This includes a GoPro Handler floating grip, Magnetic Swivel Clip, spare battery, microSD card and the camera itself, all of which sets you back $499.99 / £479.99 / AU$799.95.

 GoPro has also revealed pricing and availability for its various 'Mod' accessories.
 The new Max Lens Mod, which is only compatible with the Hero 9 Black, will cost $99.99 / £89.99 / $159.95 when it becomes available in October.
 That ultra-wide lens accessory will bring Max HyperSmooth video stabilization (also seen on the GoPro Max) and the ability to lock the horizon even when it's rotated 360-degrees.